cal-cs184-student/hw-webpages-sp24-ashmchiu/hw4.md

 TODO

 ## Part 1: Masses and springs
 In this part, our main goal was creating a grid of point masses and springs.
-To do so, we iterated through <code class="language-plaintext highlighter-rouge">num_height_points</code> and an inner loop of <code class="language-plaintext highlighter-rouge">num_width_points</code> to generate our point masses in row major order.
+To do so, we iterated through <code class="language-plaintext highlighter-rouge">num_height_points</code> and an inner loop of <code class="language-plaintext highlighter-rouge">num_width_points</code> to generate our point masses in row-major order.
 Depending on whether the orientation was horizontal or vertical, we either varied across the <code class="language-plaintext highlighter-rouge">xz</code> plane or the <code class="language-plaintext highlighter-rouge">xy</code> plane.
 Furthermore, if the point mass's <code class="language-plaintext highlighter-rouge">(x, y)</code> index was within the cloth's <code class="language-plaintext highlighter-rouge">pinned</code> vector, then we set their <code class="language-plaintext highlighter-rouge">pinned</code> boolean to <code class="language-plaintext highlighter-rouge">true</code> (which we'll see at the corners of ../scene/pinned4.json).

 Now that we've created our grid of point masses, we then created our springs with structural, shearing, and bending constraints.
 We note that
 - structural constraints were applied between a point mass and the point masses to its left and directly above it (if they existed)
 - shearing constraints were applied between a point mass and the point masses to its diagonal upper left and right (if they existed)
 - bending constraints were applied between a point mass and the point masses two to the left and two above it (if they existed it).

-Below, we've included several screenshots of <code class="language-plaintext highlighter-rouge">./clothsim -f ../scene/pinned2.json</code> from viewing angles to show the wireframe and structure of point masses and springs.
+Below, we've included several screenshots of <code class="language-plaintext highlighter-rouge">./clothsim -f ../scene/pinned2.json</code> from various viewing angles to show the wireframe and structure of point masses and springs.
 <div align="center">
   <table style="width:100%">
   <colgroup>